hnw/switchbot-actions/CONTRIBUTING.md

       * In the description, explain the problem you are solving and the changes you have made.
       * If your PR addresses an existing issue, please link to it in the description (e.g., `Fixes #123`).

 We will review your pull request as soon as possible.
-Thank you for your contribution\!
+Thank you for your contribution!